App Volumes Architecture

 For more information on using Azure NetApp Files see:

-App Volumes version 2111 introduced the ability to join App Volumes instances together to control them from a single source instance.
+App Volumes instances can be joined together to manage them from a single source instance.
 Used in combination with storage groups replicating the packages, this allows you to set a source and target relationship between App Volumes instances so that packages are distributed across different App Volumes instances and locations.
-With App Volumes version 2203, the ability to synchronize metadata, markers, and assignments between instances was also added.
+With App Volumes version 2203, the ability to synchronize metadata, markers, and assignments between instances was added.

 A multi-instance deployment of App Volumes provides the capability to: